mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/model-consistency.md

 ![](attachments/aqm-quality.png)
 *Source for charts above: Bijlsma, Ferreira, Luijten, and Visser: ["Faster Issue Resolution with Higher Technical Quality of Software"](https://www.sig.eu/wp-content/uploads/2016/10/Faster_Issue_Resolution_With_Higher_Technical_Quality_of_Software.pdf).
 N.d.
 June 26, 2018.*

-### 4.2 What Is the Mendix Application Quality Rating and ISO Standard for Maintainability?
+### 4.2 What Is the Mendix Application Quality Rating & ISO Standard for Maintainability?

 Mendix application models have been mapped by experts from SIG on the ISO 25010 standard for software quality.
 This service measures key aspects of app maintainability against a set of parameters while benchmarking your application against a database of thousands of projects on a scale of 1–5.